 Why Do We Need Different Reading Assessments for our Kindergarten and First Grade Readers?

-Our young readers are so much more than just a reading level, although knowing that is important as well.
+Our young readers are so much more than just a reading level.
 Teachers are often familiar with how to complete reading level assessments, but we need more than that.
-With the latest research in the Science of Reading, we’re learning (or getting confirmation) that young readers need explicit phonics instruction in a systematic way.
+With the latest research in the science of reading, we’re learning (or getting confirmation) that young readers need explicit phonics instruction in a systematic way.
 If students can learn letter sounds and how they work together to create words, they can move forward in reading.